dlfraga/zabbix-VEEAM_B-R/README.md

- :warning: DEPRECATED : Use SQL version for Zabbix 6.X: https://github.com/romainsi/zabbix-VB-R-SQL.

 # VEEAM-Backup-Recovery-jobs

 This template use the VEEAM Backup & Replication PowerShell Cmdlets to discover and manage VEEAM Backup jobs, Veeam BackupSync, Veeam Tape Job, Veeam Endpoint Backup Jobs, All Repositories and Veeam Services.

-- Work with Veeam backup & replication V7 to V9.5
+- Work with Veeam backup & replication v13
-- Work with Zabbix 3.X (english template only for V3.X) & 4.X
+- Work with Zabbix 7.0
-- French & English translation for the Template

 ### Explanation of how it works:
 The "Result Export Xml Veeam" item sends a powershell command (with `nowait` option) to the host to create an xml file of the result of the `Get-VBRBbackupSession`, `Get-VBRJob`, `Get-VRBBackup` and `Get-VBREPJob` commands that is stored under `C:\Program Files\Zabbix Agent\scripts\TempXmlVeeam\*.xml` (variable `$pathxml`).